core-wg/comi/draft-ietf-core-comi.md

 (4) Request, Indication, Response, Confirm:
-: The processes performed by the CoMI clients and servers.
+: Processes performed by the CoMI clients and servers.

 (5) Datastore:
 : A resource used to access configuration data, state data, RPCs and actions.
-A CoMI server may support multiple datastores to support more complex operations such as configuration rollback, scheduled update.
+A CoMI server may support a single unified datastore or multiple datastores as those defined by Network Management Datastore Architecture (NMDA) {{RFC8342}}.

 (6) Event stream:
-: An observable resource used to get real time notifications.
+: A resource used to get real time notifications.
 A CoMI server may support multiple Event streams serving different purposes such as normal monitoring, diagnostic, syslog, security monitoring.

 (7) Security: